Archery Elk Hunters, the Misunderstood Minority

-It all starts, for me, just after the season ends the previous year with training, training and more training.
+Successful elk hunters start preparing just after the season ends the previous year with training, training and more training.
 I run mountains with weight, ride my mountain bike till I think I’m gonna puke and watch my diet so I stay healthy so I can train some more.
 Once warm weather returns I shoot archery tournaments to keep my shooting top notch.
 To be competitive, I practice shooting for hundreds of hours…just me and my bow.

-Now as elk season approaches, I begin buying tags and equipment, spending thousands of dollars; which, much of that money goes toward the conservation of the animals I’m pursuing and the surrounding ecosystem.
+Now as elk season approaches, elk hunters begin buying tags and equipment, spending thousands of dollars; which, much of that money goes toward the conservation of the animals I’m pursuing and the surrounding ecosystem.
 All the while, I still pound the mountain making sure I’m in good enough shape to chase bulls come September.
 Now it’s scouting time…time to relocate the bulls, it’s hard work but I remain thankful because I’m in the woods with good company.

 Now, on to the story of this September and my elk season.
 Keep in mind, my success this elk hunting season, was only because of the last twenty years of mostly failure in the elk woods.
-It took me two years, of bumbling, back in my early twenty’s before I got my first bull.
+It took me two years, of bumbling, back in my early twenties before I got my first bull.
 I’ll still tell you today, that getting that first bull, was pure luck.
 Had it not been for luck, I would’ve gone three years.
 It wasn’t till my third year that I really felt like I KNEW what I was doing.
 Archery hunting elk is frick’n hard!!
 Fast forward twenty years, I have harvested around 20 bulls.
 But I just did the math and, by my best estimate, I have over 250 days in the woods to get those 20 bulls.
 What we do is not easy.

 This season started in British Columbia.
-We hunted early in the rut and we were in country that was some of the toughest I’ve ever been.
+We hunted early in the rut and we were in country that was some of the toughest I’ve ever been (also one of the most affordable).
 The elk were living just slightly below the Mt.
 Goats.
 Steep…gnarly…country!
 I ended up sticking a smaller bull on the fourth day, in an avalanche shoot so steep that by the time I snuck in, my legs, despite all the training, were goo.
 Luckily with all the practice shooting, I stuck my bull perfectly and brought some of the tastiest elk of my life, back home to my family.
 Between me and my partner, hunting hard, that was the only bull we had a shot at in 7 days of hunting.
 Not a ton of reward for a whole lot of work, but I would go back in a second…it was an awesome hunt, in God’s country.